infobar-image

-If you're like most people, you need at least seven to eight hours of sleep per night to function at your best.
+If you're experiencing the effects of sleep deprivation like constant fatigue or brain fog, you're not alone.
 But what happens when you don't get the sleep you need?
 That's a question that many people are beginning to ask, as chronic sleep deprivation has become increasingly common in today's society.
-It is estimated that 30% of adults are affected and 66% of adolescents are sleep deprived on a regular basis in the United States.
+Millions struggle with a lack of sleep, leading to serious health risks.
+It is estimated that 1 out of 5 U.S. adults is affected, and 66% of adolescents are sleep-deprived regularly in the United States.
 This isn't merely a minor annoyance.
+Let us find out about the effects of chronic sleep deprivation and what are some proven ways to improve sleep quality for better health, mood, and productivity.
+This article is written by taking inputs from sleep health experts.

 Sleep is one of the most important aspects of our lives.
 It's crucial for our health, our moods, and our productivity.
 Staying awake can be dangerous to our health.
 When we don't get enough sleep, our learning memory and reaction time suffer.
 Sleep deprivation has been linked to diabetes and obesity, as well as inflammation, hallucinations, and high blood pressure.